-If possible, notify the land owner of the presence of the plant and its potential impact.
-If the plant is on public property you should inform the city or county council.
-Also submit the sighting details to the National Biodiversity Data Centre noting where it was seen and include a photograph if possible.
+If possible, notify the landowner of the presence of the plant and its potential impact.
+If the plant is on public property you should inform the City or County Council.
+Also submit the sighting details to the National Biodiversity Data Centre noting where it was seen and include a photograph https://invasives.ie/what-can-i-do/report-sightings/.

-See: http://www.biodiversityireland.ie/projects/invasive-species/submit-sightings/